azagniotov/algorithmic-puzzles/README.md

 * Find an array element that appears twice among others that appear once

 #### Arrays
+* Print out 2D array in a spiral direction
 * Rotate 2D array 90 degrees (clockwise and counter-clockwise
 * Binary search in sorted array
 * Binary search in 2D sorted array